 In Hawaii, some families regarded this shark as ‘aumakua’, a guardian spirit.
 They would feed rather than hunt whitetip reef sharks.

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.
-Due to restricted habitat and depth range as well as small litter size and late age at maturity, this shark may become threatened with increasing fishing pressure.

 Size, Age, and Growth

-The whitetip reef shark grow to a maximum length of just under 7 feet (2.13 m), however individuals are rare at lengths over 1.6 m (5.25 feet).
-Males mature at about 3.4 feet (1.05 m) and generally reach 5.5 feet (1.68 m) in length.
+This shark can grow to a maximum length of just under 7 feet (213 cm), but adults rarely reach over 6 feet.
+(Randall, 1977) Males mature at about 3.4 feet (1.05 m) and generally reach 5.5 feet (1.68 m) in length (Randall, 1977; Compagno, 2005).
 Females reach maturity at 3.4-3.57 feet (1.05-1.09 m) and grow to at least 5.18 feet (1.58 m).
-This species is known to reach a maximum age of at least 25 years.
+(Randall, 1977; Compagno, 2005) This species is known to reach a maximum age of about 25 years (Compagno, 2005)

 The copepod Paralebion elongatus is a parasite reported from whitetip reef sharks caught in Hawaiian waters.

 Rüppell originally described this shark as Carcharias obesus in 1837.
 This name was changed to the currently valid scientific name of Triaenodon obesus (Rüppell, 1837) later that same year.
-A synonym referring to this species that has appeared in previous scientific literature is Triaenodon apicalis Whitely 1939.
+A synonym referring to this species that has appeared in previous scientific literature is Triaenodon apicalis (Whitely 1939).